Azure-Samples/Cognitive-Services-Voice-Assistant/clients/csharp-dotnet-core/voice-assistant-test-generator/README.md

 ## The Test File

-The input test file will need to be a tab separate file where the first row is the headers of the columsn.
+The input test file will need to be a tab separate file where the first row is the headers of the columns.
 The first header must be "Utterance" and the first column will be the text sent as a message activity.
 This is useful for when you assume the speech recognition has recognized a specific text.
 Wav files are currently not supported in this format.

 After the first row each row is used to specify a test case.
 The important values are after the first column.
 This is where you will specifiy the activity you expect to receive from the service.
 Currently only one activity is supported.